alhajee/ckan/doc/maintaining/installing/install-from-package.rst

 .. tip::

-   You can install |solr| and CKAN on different servers.
+   You can install |solr| and FMLD on different servers.
 Just change the :ref:`solr_url` setting in your
    |ckan.ini| |production.ini| file to reference your |solr| server.